 - Smoke alarms should be tested every month to make sure they are still working.

-- In smoke alarms that use traditional batteries, they should be changed once a year.
+- In smoke alarms that use traditional batteries, they should be changed twice a year.

 - Alarms should be replaced every eight to 10 years.
 Over time their sensors become less sensitive.